reach-sh/reach-lang/docs/src/tut/rps/index.md

 + Line 36 has `{!rsh} [1, 0]`, but should have `{!rsh} [2, 0]`.

-When we run `./reach compile (reachexlink rps-4-attack/index-bad.rsh)`, it gives details about the error:
+When we run `./reach compile rps-4-attack/index-bad.rsh`, it gives details about the error:

 ```
 load: /examples/rps-4-attack/index-bad.txt